LaybeRize/PoliSim/README.md

 It enables Opinion pieces and general discourse which can be held in the public forum of the website.
 As well as sparking discussions in the organisations.

+## Chats

+Users can also create and write in their own chatrooms, where they can communicate in real time.

 # Setup Information